 When the university receives a report of Prohibited Conduct, the university will reach out to the Complainant to provide remedial, supportive and protective measures.
 Regardless of whether an individual elects to pursue a criminal or university complaint or whether the offense occurred on or off campus, UCF will assist individuals impacted by Prohibited Conduct and will provide each individual with a written explanation of their rights and options for reporting and resources available.
-Rights and options are also available at www.letsbeclear.ucf.edu.
+Rights and options are also available on UCF's Let's Be Clear website.

 The university offers a wide range of resources for students, university and DSO employees, and volunteers whether as Complainants, witnesses, or Respondents, to provide support and guidance throughout the report initiation, investigation, and resolution of a report of Prohibited Conduct.
 The university will offer reasonable and appropriate measures to protect a Complainant and Respondent and facilitate the parties' continued access to university employment or education programs and activities.
-These measures may be both remedial (designed to address a party's safety and wellbeing and continued access to educational and employment opportunities) or protective (designed to reduce the risk of harm to an individual or community).
-Remedial and protective measures, which may be temporary or permanent, may include no-contact directives, residence modifications, academic modifications and support, work schedule modifications, suspension from employment, and predisciplinary leave from employment (with or without pay).
-Remedial and protective measures are available regardless of whether a Complainant pursues a complaint or investigation under the University's Nondiscrimination Policy or Title IX Grievance Policy.
+These measures may be both remedial (designed to address a party's safety and well- being and continued access to educational and employment opportunities) or protective (designed to reduce the risk of harm to an individual or community).
+Remedial and protective measures, which may be temporary or permanent, may include no-contact directives, residence modifications, academic modifications and support, work schedule modifications, and predisciplinary leave from employment (with or without pay).
+Most remedial and protective measures are available regardless of whether a Complainant pursues a complaint or investigation under the University's Nondiscrimination Policy (No. 2-004) or Title IX Grievance Policy (2-012).
 Also, remedial measures may be taken before the university's determination of whether the Prohibited Conduct occurred, as well as when the Respondent is not affiliated with the university.
 The university will provide reasonable remedial and protective measures to third parties as appropriate and available, considering the role of the third-party and the nature of any contractual relationship with the university.